Dementia patient walks out of Truman Med, considered missing and endangered

-KANSAS CITY, MO (KCTV) -- Authorities are asking for help in finding a dementia patient who walked out of Truman Medical Center early Saturday morning and is considered missing and endangered.
+KANSAS CITY, Missouri (KCTV) -- Authorities are asking for help in finding a dementia patient who walked out of Truman Medical Center early Saturday morning and is considered missing and endangered.

 Kansas City police sent out a Silver Alert early Saturday for Delbert Garrett, 68.
 He was last seen at 2:30 a.m. leaving Truman Medical Center in downtown Kansas City while wearing a black shirt and black jeans.
 He is a black male, 6-foot-2 and weighs about 235 pounds, according to police.